Chapin High School: Marching band

 The Chapin High School “Pride of the Midlands” Marching Band has won state championships in 1975 (1A), 1985 (2A), 2012 (3A), 2014 (3A), 2015 (3A), and 2017 (3A).

+Chapin school board

+In 2023, the school board of Chapin High School received complaints against a teacher who assigned Ta-Nehisi Coates's book Between the World and Me in an Advanced Placement English class.
+The book was assigned to help present the perspective of being "Black in America".
+The complaints were based on a 2021 law passed to prevent lessons from making students "feel discomfort" based on their race.
+Ta-Nehisi Coates himself attended the school board meeting in which the teacher was reprimanded.

 Feeder schools

 The following schools feed into Chapin High School: